jepler/cropgui/README.md

 then the output is "moon-cropped.jpg".

 Images are automatically scaled by a power of 2 (e.g., 1/2, 1/4 or 1/8) in
 order to fit onscreen.
-After releasing the mouse button, the cropped image boundary may move a little bit; this represents the limitation that the upper-left corner must be at a multiple of 8x8 original image pixels.
+While dragging, the cropped image boundary will snap to a multiple of 8 or 16 pixels; this represents the limitation that the upper-left corner must be at a multiple of the iMCU blocks.

 ## PREREQUISITES